cweitz621/basic-hs-sa-tech-assessment-submission/README.md

 - Deal stage = "Cancelled" → Customer had subscription but cancelled (high churn risk - needs immediate attention)
 - Deal stage = "Active" → Trial in progress

-**Note**: No line items are created for trials.
-The deal amount and stage provide all necessary information for tracking subscription status.

 ### Data Flow